Wilderness belongs to you

 It's an American legacy

-Since the Wilderness Act passed in 1964, Congress has designated nearly 110 million acres of federal wildlands as official wilderness.
+Since the Wilderness Act passed in 1964, Congress has designated nearly more than 109 million acres of federal wildlands as official wilderness.
 Official wilderness has the highest form of protection of any federal wildland.

 Today, about 235 million acres of federal wildlands have been permanently protected as wilderness, parks, refuges or other protected areas.
 But that’s only a third of our public lands.
 And about 100 million acres of pristine wildlands are still at risk.
 These wildlands could qualify for future protection, but the window of opportunity is closing fast.